stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Note that we use the build-in `mat3` operator to extract the rotation component of the view matrix.
+The built in `mat3` operator is used to extract the rotation component of the view matrix.

 The projection transformation sets the last two components to be the same value such that the resultant vertex lies on the far clipping plane, i.e. the skybox is drawn _behind_ the rest of the geometry.